 Because it draws from a wide variety of disciplines, including materials science, mechanics, electronics, biology, physics, medicine, and so on, the study of nanotechnology engineering is regarded as one of the most challenging academic disciplines.

 10. Mechatronics Engineering

-This engineering course focuses on a combination of mechanical, computer, and electrical systems, to work with intelligent technologies such as robots, automated guided systems, and computer-integrated manufacturing equipment.
+This engineering major focuses on a combination of mechanical, computer, and electrical systems, to work with intelligent technologies such as robots, automated guidance systems, and computer-integrated manufacturing equipment.

 Electronic materials, electromagnetic fields, computer programming, measurements and analytical software, digital system design, electronic circuit design, applied mechanics, and industrial robotics are some of the topics that may be covered in the coursework for mechatronics engineering.